 - 3/4 cup salad oil

 - 1 teaspoon celery seed

-- Shred or chop cabbage, onions and peppers.
+- Shred or chop cabbage, onions, and peppers.
 Sprinkle sugar on top.
-Combine dressing ingredient and bring to boil Toss dressing with cabbage mixture.
+Combine dressing ingredients and bring to boil.
+Toss dressing with cabbage mixture.
 Cover and refrigerate for at least 6 hours.
-Slaw will keep for weeks without loosing its freshness.
+Slaw will keep for weeks without losing its freshness.